GoldenBookDev/goldenbook-ionic/README.md

 ## Overview

-The Golden Book application focuses on providing a curated experience for guests staying in 4 and 5-star hotels in Portugal.
-The application showcases a collection of photographs and articles highlighting the city's most culturally significant landmarks, reviews of boutique stores, luxury brands, restaurants, and other businesses.
-The primary goal is to offer users a comprehensive guide with geolocation maps, up-to-date recommendations, personalized advertisements, and suggestions.
+Goldenbook application focuses on providing a curated experience for travelers and citizens in Portugal.
+The application showcases a collection of photographs and articles highlighting the city's most culturally significant landmarks, reviews of boutique stores, luxury brands, restaurants, hospitality and other businesses.
+The primary goal is to offer users a comprehensive guide with geolocation maps, up-to-date recommendations and personalized suggestions.
 Future enhancements may include features such as reservation capabilities, discount coupons, and more.

 ## Documentation Structure

 ### [Introduction](README.md)

-Welcome to the Golden Book project!
+Welcome to Goldenbook's project!
 In this section, you'll find a brief overview of the project's goals and its significance in enhancing the experience for hotel guests in Portugal.

 ## :sparkles: Quick links